This post may contain affiliate links. Please read my disclosure policy.

 - 2 bay leaves

-- Bring to a boil, reduce heat and simmer for another 20 minutes.
+- Cook: Bring to a boil, then reduce heat to low and simmer for another 20 minutes.
 If the soup is too thick add more water, or if you want it thicker add another can of beans.